FirelyTeam/firely-docs/vonk/facade/enablechange_1.rst

             return result;
         }

-The next steps will finalize the change repository, by implementing the mapping, and adding the correct dependency injection.
+The next steps will finalize the change repository, by adding the correct dependency injection.